To Do List

 Transit Access: New-to-Cornell students on the Ithaca campus automatically receive free, unlimited-ride TCAT bus privileges until August 31, 2019.
 No need to submit a form.
 Students must use their Cornell Student ID Card at the fare box and remain registered to access this privilege.

 Vehicle Registration and/or Parking Permits: Parking on the Ithaca campus is restricted to permit or payment.
-Beginning August 1, students can register their vehicle (required; free) and purchase a parking permit (optional; price varies) for their residential area or a commuter lot prior to their arrival.
+Students must register their vehicle (required; free) if they bring it to campus, and can purchase a parking permit (optional; price varies) for their residential area or a commuter lot prior to their arrival.

 Bikes: Bicycle registration (free) is mandatory if you ride or store a bike on the Ithaca campus.